opensearch-project/reporting/dashboards-reports/README.md

   Runs the plugin tests.

-## Contributing to OpenSearch Dashboards reports for Open Distro
+## Contributing to OpenSearch Dashboards reports

 We welcome you to get involved in development, documentation, testing the OpenSearch Dashboards reports plugin.
 See our [CONTRIBUTING.md](./CONTRIBUTING.md) and join in.

 ## Code of Conduct

-This project has adopted an [Open Source Code of Conduct](https://opendistro.github.io/for-elasticsearch/codeofconduct.html).
+This project has adopted an [Open Source Code of Conduct](https://github.com/opensearch-project/project-website/blob/main/CONTRIBUTING.md#code-of-conduct).

 ## Security issue notifications